rearc-data/apple-maps-mobility-trends-covid-19/product-description.md

 #### Data Source
 This resource is provided in CSV format.
 The dataset includes to following columns:

-`geo_type, region, transportation_type, alternative_name` followed by a column for reach day since January 13, 2020.
+`geo_type, region, transportation_type, alternative_name` followed by a column for each day since January 13, 2020.

 ## More Information
 - Source: [Apple Mobility Trends Reports](https://www.apple.com/covid19/mobility)